Waste Cooking Oil Disposal – Getting it Right First Time!

 Reducing your carbon footprint, your businesses environmental impact and ensuring you adhere to relevant industry and environmental regulations associated with using, producing and disposing of cooking oil are all top of the agenda.

-Following the Covid-19 breakout last year, more and more businesses are now taking the time to address their policies and procedures more carefully.
+During the pandemic, more and more businesses took the chance to address their policies and procedures more carefully.
 Along with the relevant risk assessments and changes we’ve all had to make over the last year; many businesses are now looking at ways of streamlining costs, gaining efficiencies and addressing their environmental responsibilities.

 Just one of the many questions we’re asked is ‘what do I do with our waste cooking oil?’
 Correct collection, disposal and recycling of waste cooking oil, fats and grease is important.
 Business and individuals can face hefty fines as a result of improper disposal and so working with an approved waste oil disposal company is key.